Land Tasmania GDA2020 Implementation

 - The LIST Survey Control dataset is generated daily (refreshed overnight) from SurCom.

 - Currently SurCom defaults to GDA94 as the horizontal datum reported on a survey control mark and other horizontal datums, including GDA2020, must be chosen from a drop down list.
+It is intended that GDA2020 will be made the default datum for the reporting of mark coordinates shortly after 30 September 2020.

 - Additional information about the physical realisations of Tasmanian geodetic datums is availabe here.